luismiguelcasadodiaz/inception/README.md

 Two considerations:
 + Network configuration:Bridge.
 I want the virtual machine gets a IP in the same net that my host Machine
-+ Shared folder: I prefer edit all configuration files outside the virtual machine.
++ **check this** Shared folder: I prefer edit all configuration files outside the virtual machine.
 I work on a folder in the host machine that it is automatically mounted in the virtual machine at boot time (edited /etc/fstab)
++ Shared folder secrets: I will define txt files with passwords outside

 During the project the original 2GB disk was not enough.
 Early in the project docker compose reported `no space left on device`.